rizal72/grav-plugin-admin-custom-logo/README.md

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install admin-riz
+    bin/gpm install admincustomlogo

 This will install the Admin Riz plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/admin-riz`.
+Its files can be found under `/your/site/grav/user/plugins/admincustomlogo`.

 ### Manual Installation